umbraco/UmbracoDocs/10/umbraco-ui-builder/actions/action-visibility.md

 ---
-description: Controlling the visibility of actions in Konstrukt, the backoffice UI builder for Umbraco.
+description: Controlling the visibility of actions in Umbraco UI Builder, the backoffice UI builder for Umbraco.
 ---

 # Action Visibility

-By default actions are not visible in the UI and you must expressly define when and were an action should display.
+By default actions are not visible in the UI and you must expressly define when and where an action should display.
 This can be achived in two ways, either on the action definition itself or at the point of registration on the collections config.

 ## Controlling the default action visibility